AdobeDocs/indesign-api-docs/README.md

     }
 }
 ```
-For more information around this please refer to the API documentation.
+For more information around this, please refer to the API documentation.

-#### Custom fonts
+### Custom fonts
 Custom fonts or user fonts can be provided as a regular asset.
-An example:
+Here’s an example:
 ```json
 {